As part of my autism, I tend to take things very literally so I started to believe that what they were telling me was true.

 I was struggling to make friends because of my difficulties with social communication.
 Eventually, one of my classmates decided that I was going to be her best friend.
 It was a relief at first, but it soon became clear that she wasn’t really interested in my friendship.

 Instead, she was using me to do things I didn’t want to do and she started to make horrible comments about me, both to my face and behind my back.
 This went on for several years, and I thought it would stop when I moved schools for year seven.

 Instead, she was using me to do things I didn’t want to do and she started to make horrible comments about me.

 Unfortunately though, it didn’t quite work like that.
 At my new school, I had similar problems making new friends, because I didn’t really understand how you were supposed to do it and other people thought I was a bit weird.

 She would tell me in the corridor how awful I was, leave post-it notes on my locker and even pass me notes in lessons.
 Over the next three years, her friends started to join her.
 As well as the verbal bullying, they would make threats, physically hurt me and spread rumours so that nobody would talk to me.

 That’s part of the reason why I found it hard to talk about it while it was happening - I felt like I deserved it somehow (which of course I didn’t).
 I also didn’t know how to approach a teacher to tell them I was being bullied, because nobody had ever told me what to say and my autism meant that I struggled to work it out for myself.

-So I bought a notebook and wrote down everything that they said or did to me over two weeks, with the time and place where it happened.
+My therapist at Child and Adolescent Mental Health Services (CAMHS) suggested that I keep a log of the bullying, so I bought a notebook and wrote down everything that they said or did to me over two weeks, with the time and place where it happened.

 We agreed that all my teachers would be told to rearrange the seating plan in their classroom so that I was as far away from the girls bullying me as possible.
 I was also given permission to eat my lunch in the library with my friends instead of in the lunch hall.